-- 3.1 The first stage of SA involves reviewing relevant international, national, regional and local policy guidance, plans and strategies to identify their key requirements, and assess their relationship to the Local Plan-Site Allocations. - 3.2 The review makes specific reference to any environmental protection objectives, targets or requirements established at the international, European or national level to comply with the SEA Directive. - 3.3 Appendix 1 sets out the review of all documents and strategies considered relevant to the Local Plan-Site Allocations.
-It establishes the environmental, social and economic situation and allows opportunities and synergies between the plans and the Local Plan-Site Allocations to be identified, as well as any potential conflicts.
-It contains issues and objectives, targets, the implications for the Local Plan-Site Allocations and the implications for the SA. - 3.4 The sustainability objectives that will be used to assess the Local Plan-Site Allocations will need to demonstrate their compatibility with the aims and objectives of the Government's 'Securing the Future' document, the Integrated Regional Strategy, the Regional Spatial Strategy SA objectives and the Broxtowe Aligned Core Strategy SA. - 3.5 It should be noted that although sustainability objectives, targets and indicators used for the purpose of testing the social, economic and environmental effects of policies are distinct from plan objectives, there are many areas of overlap. - 3.6 There is no definitive list of plans that must be reviewed, although current government guidance on Sustainability Appraisal suggests a number that will commonly be reviewed in most SAs.
-A review of these and others that are deemed relevant to the Local Plan-Site Allocations have been included in Appendix 1.
+- 3.1 The first stage of SA involves reviewing relevant international, national, regional and local policy guidance, plans and strategies to identify their key requirements, and assess their relationship to the Part 2 Local Plan Site Allocations and Development Management Policies. - 3.2 The review makes specific reference to any environmental protection objectives, targets or requirements established at the international, European or national level to comply with the SEA Directive. - 3.3 Appendix 1 sets out the review of all documents and strategies considered relevant to the Part 2 Local Plan Site Allocations and Development Management Policies.
+It establishes the environmental, social and economic situation and allows opportunities and synergies between the plans and the Part 2 Local Plan Site Allocations and Development Management Policies to be identified, as well as any potential conflicts.
+It contains issues and objectives, targets, the implications for the Part 2 Local Plan Site Allocations and Development Management Policies and the implications for the SA. - 3.4 The sustainability objectives that will be used to assess the Part 2 Local Plan Site Allocations and Development Management Policies will need to demonstrate their compatibility with the aims and objectives of the Government's 'Securing the Future' document and the Broxtowe Aligned Core Strategy SA. - 3.5 It should be noted that although sustainability objectives, targets and indicators used for the purpose of testing the social, economic and environmental effects of policies are distinct from plan objectives, there are many areas of overlap. - 3.6 There is no definitive list of plans that must be reviewed, although current government guidance on Sustainability Appraisal suggests a number that will commonly be reviewed in most SAs.
+A review of these and others that are deemed relevant to the Part 2 Local Plan Site Allocations and Development Management Policies have been included in Appendix 1.
 The list of relevant documents will be kept under review.